eraybasar/pesdk-docs/_guides/ios/v7/introduction/configuration.md

 # Configuration

-The PhotoEditor SDK can be customized to fit your needs.
+The PhotoEditor SDK can be customized to meet your requirements.
 There are global settings to set things like the background color of the app, but also closures that allow an in-depth customization.
 Please note that by default the tint color determines the color of the icons.
 Of course you are free to override that behavior.

-In order to configure the PhotoEditor SDK you modify the default configuration.
+In order to configure the PhotoEditor SDK you have to modify the default configuration.
 The `Configuration` class contains all global settings and nested configurations for each submodule.
-We decided to use a builder-pattern, meaning the properties of any configuration object are read-only.
+We decided to use a builder-pattern, that means that the properties of any configuration object are read-only.
 The constructor of each configuration class has a parameter for its dedicated builder.
-Hence all default settings of our SDK are set in the default builder classes.
+Hence, all default settings of our SDK are set in the default builder classes.
-To change the configuration of any module, you need to set up your own builder, like so:
+To change the configuration of any module, you have to set up your own builder, as follows:

 ```swift
 ...